hendisantika/spring-boot-axon-sample1/README.md

 Note that a lot of the shared concepts come right out of [DDD](https://en.wikipedia.org/wiki/Domain-driven_design), which is beyond the scope of this current article.

+We will use [Axon Server](https://axoniq.io/product-overview/axon-server) to be our [Event Store](https://en.wikipedia.org/wiki/Event_store) and our dedicated command, event and query routing solution.

+As an Event Store, it gives us the ideal characteristics required when storing events.
+[This article](https://axoniq.io/blog-overview/eventstore) provides background on why this is desirable.

+As a Message Routing solution, it gives us the option to connect several instances together without focusing on configuring things like a RabbitMQ or a Kafka topic to share and dispatch messages.

+Axon Server can be downloaded [here](https://download.axoniq.io/axonserver/AxonServer.zip).
+As it is a simple JAR file, the following operation suffices to start it up:

+> java -jar axonserver.jar

+This will start a single Axon Server instance which is accessible through [localhost:8024](http://localhost:8024/).
+The endpoint provides an overview of the connected applications and the messages they can handle, as well as a querying mechanism towards the Event Store contained within Axon Server.

+The default configuration of Axon Server together with the axon-spring-boot-starter dependency will ensure our Order service will automatically connect to it.